IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Eugene_Wigner" target="_blank">Eugene Wigner</a>

 >“This work contains many things which are new and interesting.
 Unfortunately, everything that is new is not interesting, and everything which is interesting, is not new.”

+>“The theory of gravitational fields, constructed on the basis of the theory of relativity, is called the general theory of relativity.
+It was established by Einstein (and finally formulated by him in 1915), and represents probably the most beautiful of all existing physical theories.
+It is remarkable that it was developed by Einstein in a purely deductive manner and only later was substantiated by astronomical observations.”

 ― <a href="https://en.wikipedia.org/wiki/Lev_Landau" target="_blank">Lev Landau</a>